CurveDocs/curve-docs/docs/curve_dao/xgov/xgov.md

 !!! description "`L2-Relayer.apply_admins():`"

     !!!guard "Guarded Method"
-        This function is only callable by the `ownership admin`.
+        This function is only callable by the `MESSENGER`.

     Function to receive messages, relay them to the appropriate agent, and execute the messages by calling the `execute` function on the agent's contract.